fgsantos89/RL-Quadcopter-2/README.md

 ## TODO

 [X] review udacity code
+[ ] add more visualization to training/testing
+[ ] automate the training/testing to keep the results
 [ ] change the reward function
 [ ] change the quantity of neurons on layers
 [ ] change the regularization